- About Copley

 - 1992 - Copley Fire Department manned 24 hours.

 In 1974, when the old railroad depot on Sawmill Road at Cleveland-Massillon Road was threatened with demolition, a number of citizens banded together for its preservation and in the process formed the Copley Township Historical Society.
 The depot was moved to its present site on Copley Road just west of the cemetery.
 The restored depot and its adjacent also-restored caboose now serve as the center for the Society with about 50 members who meet the third Monday, of every month.
-You can contact the Copley Township Historical Society by calling Helen Humphrys at 330-666-1365 or 330-472-5013.
+You can contact the Copley Township Historical Society by calling Helen Humphrys at 330-472-5013.

 Information from the following: